gigirassy/testingapollo/content/maq.md

 #### Other than your pronouns, what can I call you?

 Solely call me Nune, and avoid explictly gendered terms aside from stuff like "guy".
-Also, don't refer to me as human, I have species dysphoria.
+Also, don't refer to me as human, I'm pretty confident I'm a Cybertronian therian ([wink](/theriotype)).
 The term "person" is okay!
 Don't know what the heck I feel like yet.
 But honestly, the details are another story for close friends and probably not your business.

 #### What is your site built on?